Use Augmented Reality Real Estate Apps. Genesis Augmented Reality

 How AR and VR are changing the real estate industry?

 This technology transforms the way people purchase homes today.
-Almost 90% of property agents use these technologies to improve customer service.
-Modern technology can be used in everything from print catalogs to virtual properties.
-Do you have an interest in learning more about how technology has changed real estate?
-We'll talk more about AR and Virtual Reality as they affect property sales and the real estate industry in general.
+Almost 90% of property agents use these technologies to improve customer service and increase engagement.
+AR technology is being used in everything from print catalogues to virtual properties walkthroughs.
+Do you have an interest in learning more about how technology like AR and VR have changed real estate?
+Below, we will talk more about how Augmented and Virtual Reality have affected property sales and the real estate industry in general.

 How is AR Different from VR?